 The staff/faculty/student network offers two tiers of connectivity:

 Your computer should automatically detect HSUWireless.
 To complete the process:

 Your computer will then be checked to ensure it meets the following requirements (as relevant to your operating system):

 Computers need go through this process only once a semester.
 Mobile devices such as smartphones are not required to use the PolicyKey software but must be re-authorized daily for wireless access.

 Please avoid sending unprotected personal information over HSU's wireless network.
-While HSU has adopted Gmail, which uses SSL encryption, as the campus standard email system, other email systems may not be so secure, and so unsecured SMTP (email) traffic is automatically blocked on the regular and secure wireless networks.
+While HSU has adopted Gmail, which uses SSL encryption, as the campus standard email system, other email systems may not be so secure, and so unsecured SMTP (email) traffic is automatically blocked on the wireless networks.